Update February 22, 2021

 I was able to figure out where he started!
 He started in Lisbon!
 I thought he would start in Porto as it takes about two weeks if you walk 20Kms per day… I guess Oppa walks a lot more than that… !!!
 WOOw!

-This is the photo.
-It’s one of the main squares of Lisbon!
+Here he is standing in one of the main squares of Lisbon!
 It’s called Plaza Rossio.
 How do I know?
 Do you see way in the back the store Tezenis… I did a search for it in Porto but found it in Lisbon!

 Do yo want to feel like you are there?
 This is the Google Map LINK.
 You can move around the entire area … and picture our dear Oppa enjoying it!
 My family just vacationed here!
 They said one of the coolest things in Lisboa was the floor, there are mosaics everywhere!
 My nieces enjoyed them a lot!
 They were there just over a week ago!